 Rudolf Wittkower - Art and Architecture in Italy 1600-1750 - Penguin Books 1958

 Other details of the fašade.
 SREDCAR means "Sanctae Romanae Ecclesiae Diaconi Cardinalis".
 According to a traditional account the caryatid was believed to be a portrait of Ortensia Mancini, a beautiful niece of Cardinal Mazzarino, but she was only four years old when the church was built

-The choice by Cardinal Mazzarino to rebuild the church was due to the fact that it was near the palace he had bought from the Borghese.
-The fašade was designed by Martino Longhi il Giovane and its complex decoration indicates that Cardinal Mazzarino wanted to show his might and his wealth.
+The choice by Cardinal Mazzarino to rebuild the church was due to the fact that it was near the palace he had bought near Palazzo del Quirinale.
+The fašade was designed by Martino Longhi il Giovane and its complex decoration indicates that the Cardinal wanted to show his might and his wealth.
 At that time he was at the peak of his power as Prime Minister of France, because King Louis XIV was still a boy and he enjoyed the trust of Anne of Austria, the Queen Regent (actually he was rumoured to be her lover).

 (left) College des Quatre Nations (today Institut de France) in Paris; (right) heraldic symbols of the cardinal

 Cardinal Mazzarino did not promote only the construction of SS.
 Vincenzo e Anastasio in Rome; he also bequeathed a very large amount of money for the foundation of a college in Paris for students from the four territories he had added to the Kingdom of France.
 The college was designed by Louis Le Vau and it shows the influence of Gian Lorenzo Bernini on his French colleague; Bernini visited Paris in 1665 (see a page on his journey).